“And someone came and told them, ‘Look! The men whom you put in prison are standing in the temple and teaching the people.’” Acts 5:25

 We all learn sooner or later that things are not always what they seem.
 At times, what we may view as bad news can turn out to really be good news.
 As I read the story of the early Church in the Book of Acts, I often wonder if I am reading good news or bad news.

 Acts gives us a picture of the way the Body of Christ (Church) ought to be.
 The power of the Holy Spirit lit a raging fire in this group of believers.
-Miracles, signs and wonders were a common occurrence.
+Miracles, signs, and wonders were common occurrences.
 The Lord was adding daily to His Body through their faithfulness to His mission.
-People of all walks of life began to follow Jesus.
+People from all walks of life began to follow Jesus.

 Once again, God turned bad news into an opportunity His disciples would not have otherwise had to share His message with the religious leaders.

 We must learn to view our lives from an eternal perspective.
 What may seem bad might really be a divine appointment…an opportunity to share Christ that we otherwise would not have.
 As we trust Christ with our eternal destiny, let us also trust Him with our days.

 Dear Father, please help me to trust You even when things seem bad.
 Help me to make the most of every opportunity that You give me to glorify Your Name and lead others to faith in Your Son.
 In Jesus’ name, amen.